-Among PLL techniques, the synchronous reference frame PLL (SRF-PLL) is the most widely used in three phase applications due to its simplicity and effectiveness.
+Among PLL techniques, the synchronous reference frame PLL (further as SRF-PLL) is the most widely used in three phase applications due to its simplicity and effectiveness.
 It typically consists of a phase detector (PD), proportional integral controller as a loop filter (LF), and a voltage controlled oscillator (VCO), cf. \cite{margaris2004,karimi2004,egan2007}.
 PLLs can be classified by their type based on the number of integrators in the loop.
 A type-1 PLL can track the phase steps but not the frequency steps, while a type-2 PLL can eliminate steady-state error for step frequency changes but fails under ramp frequency inputs.
 Recall that the latter are common in servo-systems such as motor drives \cite{wang2021,novak2022}.
-High loop gains can partially compensate for the frequency tracking errors but reduce phase margin and increase noise sensitivity \cite{mathew2024,wu2019}.
-Also the wind turbine converters can experience loss of synchronisation from the grid fundamental frequency \cite{goksu2014}, while PLL robust stability and performance play an essential role.
-While higher-order PLLs (e.g., type-3) theoretically eliminate ramp errors, they compromise robustness by reducing phase margin and increasing noise sensitivity \cite{wang2021}.
-Note that the robustness of PLL-based converters connection in view of different grid disturbances is one of the key problems for successful integration of renewable energy sources to the grid.
-For instance, a PLL based anti-islanding methods was discussed in \cite{ciobotaru2010} and a boundedness of the phase and frequency estimation errors in the presence of disturbances was recently addressed in \cite{mathew2024}.
+High loop gains can partially compensate for the frequency tracking errors but reduce the phase margin and increase noise sensitivity \cite{mathew2024,wu2019}.
+As a significant motivating example, the wind turbine converters can experience loss of synchronisation from the grid fundamental frequency \cite{goksu2014}, so that the PLL robust stability and performance play an essential role.
+While higher-order PLLs (e.g., type-3 PLL) theoretically eliminate ramp errors, they compromise robustness by reducing the phase margin and increasing the noise sensitivity \cite{wang2021}.
+Note that the robustness of PLL-based converters' connection, given the situation of different grid disturbances, is one of the key problems for successful integration of renewable energy sources into the grid.
+For instance, a PLL-based anti-islanding methods was discussed in \cite{ciobotaru2010} and a boundedness of the phase and frequency estimation errors in the presence of disturbances was recently addressed e.g. in \cite{mathew2024}.